thunderbird-conversations/thunderbird-conversations/CONTRIBUTING.md

-# Contributing to the Thunderbird Conversations project
+# Contributing to the Conversations For Thunderbird project

 We love pull requests from everyone.